python-discord/code-jam-6/brilliant-builders/README.md

 # Brilliant Builders

+This is our awesome README, lets be sure to add stuff here later!

 Please use this README to document your team's project.
 Make sure to include a general description, information on how to set-up and run your project, and anything else you think may be interesting for a README.
 The README is usually the first document people read when they visit a project on GitHub, so it's a good idea to make it appealing.

 ## Useful links